 Argument against: it ruins the image.

 Easiest solution here is to not make an ugly watermark.
 I try to strike a balance between a tasteful watermark and one that isn’t too-easily removed.
 A small and simple text credit in the lower edge of the image might not be as distracting, but it’s also very easily cloned or cropped out.
 I like my watermark image, and I don’t mind if the eye focuses there for a minute before returning to the image as a whole.
+Over time, though, I have made it smaller so that it’s less distracting.

 Argument against: it doesn’t prevent thieves.